 Hallucinations can be alarming for the perceiver and those around him/her.
 If a loved one experiences hallucinations, you should not let them go through it alone.

-Caregivers who have been trained can tell the symptoms of hallucinations and this can help them respond in a quick and way so as to offer the much-needed help.
+Trained caregivers can spot the symptoms of hallucinations and this can help them respond in a quick and way so as to offer the much-needed help.
 When treated, hallucinations can go away, but it takes time.

 If you are taking care of an elderly person with such an issue and you are not in a position to offer full support, it is important to get help from people who specialize in this area.
 This will ensure the safety and the peace of mind of your loved one.